-This article provides an overview of common issues for foreign owners of companies in Vietnam.
+This article provides an overview of common issues for any foreigner starting a business in Vietnam.
 Preparation and foresight can minimize the potential for unnecessary delays and cost in setting up your offshore operations.

 Delays in Applications for Foreign Owned Companies

 At times, Vietnam’s application process may appear bureaucratic.
 Several delays are commonly encountered when setting up a new company in Vietnam.

 Documents issued in a country other than Vietnam will require notarization (alternatively referred to as authorisation or legalization).
 If the relevant embassy does not offer support for notarization (eg. the United States, United Kingdom and Australia), these documents will need to be notarized in the country of origin, possibly requiring translation.